-Our Illustrated C61 California Law & Business exam manual covers all the material needed to pass the Law & Business portion of your contractor license exam.
+C61 Limited Specialty Manual.
+Our Illustrated C61 California Law & Business exam manual covers all the material needed to pass the Law & Business portion of your C-61 (D) specialty contractor license exam.
 The manual is broken down into four separate chapters, each with a glossary of terms and written in layperson’s language.
-The manual also includes sample forms, summaries, and checklists – everything you need to ace your law exam.
+The manual also includes sample forms, summaries, and checklists – everything you need to ace your C61 limited specialty exam.
 There are no complicated legal codes to decipher!

 Study conveniently in your home or office.
 Our program is ideal for busy professionals who need an affordable, reliable way to pass the law exam.

-Expert instructors and attorneys with decades of related trade experience cover critical C61 Law and Business, specialty contractor exam concepts in greater detail.
-Our audio and video lectures include License Law, Mechanics Liens, The Labor Code, and Business Management.
+Expert attorneys and instructors with decades of related experience cover critical C61 Specialty exam concepts in greater detail.
+Our audio and video lectures include License Law, Mechanics Liens, The Labor Code, Business Management, and Health & Safety.

-Audio and video lectures complement the C61 Law & Business Manual.
-Expert instructors with decades of legal experience cover key exam concepts that you must know, while in the comfort of your home, car or office.
+Audio and video lectures complement the C61 Law & Business manual and Health & Safety supplement.
+Expert instructors with decades of legal experience cover must know key exam concepts in the comfort of your home, car, or office.

-THE LATEST LAW & BUSINESS ONLINE PRACTICE QUESTIONS
+THE LATEST C61 SPECIALTY CONTRACTOR ONLINE PRACTICE QUESTIONS

-To target your study, review C61 specialty contractor Law & Business test questions with online flashcards.
+To target your study, review C61 specialty contractor law & business and health and safety test questions with online flashcards.
 When you already know an answer, mark it as done, and you won’t see it again.
 Don’t know the answer?
 Then mark it for further study.
-In this way, you gain real-time feedback, so you can concentrate on the subjects that you need to improve.
+In this way, you receive real-time feedback to focus on the subjects you need to improve.

-Take a C61 specialty contractor Law & Business test to check your general knowledge.
+Take a C61 specialty contractor law or safety test to check your general knowledge.
 Verify your progress as you master the study material.
-Our course includes five online practice exams, so you can be confident that you are ready to pass.
+Our course includes six online practice exams, so you can be confident that you are ready to pass.

 ONE YEAR UNLIMITED ACCESS TO ALL ONLINE TEST QUESTIONS & EXAMS

-Other schools may offer 90-day access to online tools in the hopes of charging you extra $ for extended access to study materials.
+Other schools may offer 90-day access to online tools in the hopes of charging you twice for extended access to study materials.
 Instead, we provide complete access to all online course materials for an entire year.

 CSLB lists the C-61 classifications in “D” subcategories for administrative tracking.
 Definitions for the “D” subcategories were developed by staff and approved by the Board as policy.
 C-61 – D3 Awnings: An awning contractor installs, modifies, or repairs aluminum, metal, vinyl, or canvas awnings and patio covers.
 These installations can be either freestanding or attached to a structure.
 Patio enclosures or carports are not included in this classification.
 C-61 – D4 Central Vacuum Systems: A central vacuum systems contractor installs, modifies, maintains, or repairs central vacuum systems, pneumatic tube dispatching systems, or any other type of pipeline which operates systems of reduced pressure for any purpose.
 C-61 – D6 Concrete-Related Services: A concrete-related services contractor installs reusable steel concrete form sections or interlocking precast pavers; performs post-tensioning work, concrete sawing, breaking, curing, floor hardening treatment, coloring concrete, concrete restoration, coring work or operates a concrete pumping service; and also includes the application of gunite, but does not include the installation of reinforcing steel.
 C-61 – D9 Drilling, Blasting and Oil Field Work: A drilling, blasting and oil field work contractor does core and post hole drilling, horizontal drilling (no piping) and drilling for placement of charges and performing blasting work; performs drilling for site dewatering, oil well drilling, and other oilfield-related specialty work.
 (DOES NOT INCLUDE WATER WELL DRILLING) C-61 – D10 Elevated Floors: An elevated floors contractor installs wood or metal framed elevated computer flooring systems.
 This work does not include the construction of mezzanines.
 C-61 – D12 Synthetic Products: A synthetic products contractor installs: